google/wireit/README.md

 Now when we run `npm run bundle`, wireit will automatically run `build` first.

-### File and glob dependencies
+## Files

-A file or glob dependency tells wireit that some files on disk are an input to that task.
+A file tells wireit that some files on disk are an input to that task.

 For example, we can tell wireit that `tsc` depends on our TypeScript files and its config file, and also that `rollup` depends on its own config file: